nanochess/CVBasic/README.md

 *(c) Copyright 2024 Óscar Toledo Gutiérrez* *https://nanochess.org/*

-CVBasic is a BASIC language cross-compiler for the Colecovision/SG1000/MSX, with a syntax alike to Qbasic.
+CVBasic is a BASIC language cross-compiler for the Colecovision/SG1000/MSX/SVI-328, with a syntax alike to Qbasic.

 The CVBasic compiler can create programs up to 1 MB using the BANK statements (16K bank switching support across Colecovision+MSX+SG1000).
+Currently, Spectravideo SVI-328 doesn't have bank-switch support because there's no cartridge hardware supporting it.

     CVBasic.c                   The CVBasic compiler C language source code LICENSE                     Source code license